-They are taking care of his parents, not in the ordinary sense of elderly people, but seeing that they get the help they need in grandparents because their two grandparents still living.
+They are taking care of his parents.

+Not in the ordinary sense of elderly people, but seeing that they get the help they need in grandparents, because they're two grandparents still living.

 And we're very appreciative that they can offer that kind of service when necessary.